Ambiguity: Biology

 In structural biology, ambiguity has been recognized as a problem for studying protein conformations.
 The analysis of a protein's three-dimensional structure consists in dividing the macromolecule into subunits called domains.
 The difficulty of this task arises from the fact that different definitions of what a domain is can be used (e.g., folding autonomy, function, thermodynamic stability, or domain motions), which sometimes results in a single protein having different—yet equally valid—domain assignments.

-Christianity and Judaism
+Religion

 Christianity and Judaism employ the concept of paradox synonymously with "ambiguity".
 Many Christians and Jews endorse Rudolf Otto's description of the sacred as 'mysterium tremendum et fascinans,' the awe-inspiring mystery that fascinates humans.
 The orthodox Catholic writer G. K. Chesterton regularly employed paradox to tease out the meanings in common concepts that he found ambiguous or to reveal meaning often overlooked or forgotten in common phrases: the title of one of his most famous books, Orthodoxy (1908), itself employed such a paradox.

+Within the scholarship of religion, it is generally considered that all kinds of supernatural or legendary creatures display ambiguity.
+Scholar of religion Arjan Sterken demonstrated that ambiguities can be demonstrated in five different dimensions for such beings: ontology (how such beings fit within a worldview), behaviour, allegiance (how and to what human and divine groups they allocate themselves), appearance, and location.